top of page

 Oswald Rukundo

-I am Burundian, married and father of three children.
-I work for the ICJ foundation as an administrative and Communications manager.
+I work for the ICJ foundation as an administrative.

 elias.jpg